Everyone wants a healthy dog. A daily snout-to-tail examination of your dog can help identify problems earlier and get the attention needed.

 I usually start at the head and work my way to the toes and nails.
-You need to check joints, the back, skin, ribs, ears, eyes, mouth, and coat using your hands.
+Next, you need to check joints, the back, skin, ribs, ears, eyes, mouth, and coat using your hands.
 As you check your dog, use all of your senses.
 Is the smell normal or strong and foul?
 Untreated injuries start to stink as they become infected.
 Breath odor or ear odor can also indicate conditions that require a vet visit.
 Note anything different or unusual.
-This is a great list to bring with you to your veterinarian at your dog’s yearly wellness examination.
+This is a great list to bring with your veterinarian to your dog’s yearly wellness examination.
 I also do two more things.
-I lightly tap my dog’s head with a flat palm (to desensitize her to people saying hi to her that way) and lightly pull her tail (dogs don’t like having their tail touched).
+I lightly tap my dog’s head with a flat palm (desensitize her to people saying hi to her that way) and lightly pull her tail (dogs don’t like having their tail touched).
 Doing so will prevent some of the more common issues with children and adults greeting your dog.

 Over time, your dog will learn to allow you to examine them, but more importantly, to trust your intentions and that you will not harm or torment them even when they are defenseless.
 Finally, a daily exam teaches you what is “normal” for your dog.